Chapter 13 Deploy your application

 13.3.2 Docker

 Docker is an open source software used to build and deploy applications in containers.
-Docker has become an core solution in the DevOps world and a lot of server solution are based on it.
-See the “Strengthen” chapter for a more complete introduction to Docker.
+Docker has become a core solution in the DevOps world and a lot of server solutions are based on it.
+See Part 5, “Strengthen”, for a more complete introduction to Docker.

 You will find the function for creating a Dockerfile